 Conclusion: Although prevalence was high in both facilities, overall prevalence of D&A during childbirth and most subtypes were higher in the public health facility.
 There is a need to identify contextual factors enabling D&A during childbirth in public and private health care settings.

-Keywords: Respectful maternity care, disrespect and abuse during childbirth, mistreatment during childbirth, intrapartum care, facility-based childbirth, quality of care, Nigeria
+Keywords: Respectful maternity care, disrespect and abuse during childbirth, mistreatment during childbirth, intrapartum care, facility-based childbirth, quality of care, Nigeria.

 Background